Eurus Energy

 Eurus Energy Holdings Corporation is a holding company of the Eurus Energy Group, Japan's largest wind power developer.
-Eurus Energy is a joint venture of Toyota Tsusho Corporation and Tokyo Electric Power Company (TEPCO) and is headquartered in Minato-ku, Tokyo.
+Eurus Energy is a joint venture of Toyota Tsusho Corporation and Tokyo Electric Power Company (TEPCO).
+It is headquartered in Minato-ku, Tokyo.
 It is an Independent Power Producer involved in wind power and photovoltaic power projects in the United States, the United Kingdom, Italy, Spain, Norway, Japan, and South Korea.
 The total capacity of power plants in operation is 1,986.23 megawatts.
 "Eurus" is the god of the east wind in Greek mythology.

 Projects

 Japan

 Eurus Energy Japan Corporation owns the following onshore wind farms operated by its subsidiaries in Japan.

 In operation

 Under construction

 Two wind farms are under construction.